 A man repays a loan of Rs.
 3250 by paying Rs.
 20 in the first month and then increases the payment by Rs 15 every month.
 How long will it take him to clear the loan?

-We can do it by using arithmetic progression.
-Arithmetic progression is defined as an arithmetic progression as a sequence where the differences between every two consecutive terms are the same.
+We can solve this by using arithmetic progression.
+Arithmetic progression is defined as a sequence where the difference between every two consecutive terms is the same.

 We will use the formula of Sum of 'n' terms of an AP.
 The formula is given by Sn= n/2 [2a + (n - 1) d].

 Let 'n' be the loan cleared in 'n' months.